“I keep making terrible decisions and can’t seem to stop.

 LTCM’s strategies worked extraordinarily well for a while, generating annual returns in excess of 40 percent over several years.
 But then, due to financial problems in the Far East and a governmental default on debt in Russia, they stopped working, seemingly overnight.
 I sat on a cavernous and eerily quiet Wall Street fixed income trading floor in 1998 and watched a fax machine expurgate page after page listing (largely derivative) securities for which LTCM sought liquidation bids, often in vain.
 Genius indeed failed and failed utterly.

 Even when these strategies work, we are rarely patient enough to stick with them when they go through inevitable periods of difficulty so that we can reap their rewards.
 Sometimes an investor or investment approach can be fundamentally rock solid but experience disappointing investment results for several years.
-A good case in point would be the tremendous underperformance by globally diversified portfolios relative to their domestically focused counterparts for most of the past eight years.
+A good case in point would be the tremendous underperformance by globally diversified portfolios relative to their domestically focused counterparts for most of the recent past.
 Similarly, value outperforms over the long-term but has underperformed more recently (see below).

 With the gift of hindsight, every single one of us would be proud to call Warren Buffett’s investment record our own.
 In the postwar era, American business has racked up an average return on capital of about 10 percent annually.
 Berkshire Hathaway, in the 51 years since Buffett took command, has compounded its book value at 19.2 percent annually.
 That enormous advantage, sustained over half a century, represents a standard of outperformance that has no close rival and probably never will.
 His stock price has vaulted from $18 a share to $223,000.